Skip to main content

 Node Processing

-When an L2PS node receives the encrypted transaction:
+When an L2PS node receives an l2psEncryptedTx:

 Step 1: Decryption & Validation